 My grandmother was a quiet yet interesting person who had the most amazing memory for vignettes of her life.
 I found them fascinating, as well as educational.

-While in her 90’s, I took a small tape recorder to her with lots of blank tapes, showed her how to use it and told her, “When you sit out on your front porch in the evenings, when you are sipping afternoon tea by yourself, tell your stories into this tape recorder and save them for me.”
+While in her 90’s, I took a small tape recorder to her with lots of blank tapes.
+I told her, “When you sit out on your front porch in the evenings, when you are sipping afternoon tea by yourself, tell your stories into this tape recorder and save them for me.”
 She never did.

-When I stepped away from the work I had known all my life, went off to Brazil for a few years, a time I refer to as my sabbatical, when in fact it was probably my mid-life crisis after raising my 4 children as a single mom, I had time.
+When I stepped away from the work I had known all my life, went off to Brazil for a few years, a time I refer to as my sabbatical.
+In fact it was probably my mid-life crisis after raising my 4 children as a single mom, I had time.

 I had the time to write some of these stories, stories about a vast variety of people, and publish my first collection of Beauty Shop Chats I call Confessions of a Hairdresser.